cdndoge/cdndoge.github.io/README.md

 ![img](https://owo.whats-th.is/4rAESqy.png)

-This is a meme made about b1nzy, an ex-[Discord](https://discordapp.com) developer.
-He likes ratelimiting people.
+This is a meme made about tux, my dog.
+He was named after the Linux Mascot Tux, due to color similarities.

-Also, there's this guy called meew0.
-He hates eyes.
-He uses the light theme. ¯\\\_(ツ)_/¯
+Also, since tux was named after Tux, there are many Linux references. ¯\\\_(ツ)_/¯

 ## Keyboard shortcuts